 Evicting your tenant should be a last resort since the process can be costly.
 As a landlord, it is vital to be familiar with the eviction requirements and laws in your area.
 However, in many states, you can only evict a tenant for one of these three reasons:

 - The tenant failed to pay their rent

 - The tenant failed to move out once their lease ended

 - The tenant violated the lease terms

-So, don’t think that you can evict a tenant just because you don’t get along with them.
-Unfortunately, that isn’t an option.
+So, do not think that you can evict a tenant just because you cannot get along with them.
+Unfortunately, that is not an option.

-So, don’t spend another minute stressing over your difficult tenants – reach out to our team today and let’s talk about how we can make your job as a landlord easier.
+So, do not spend another minute stressing over your difficult tenants – reach out to our dedicated team today and find out how we can make your job as a landlord easier.